 Finally, both wineries would like to import grapes from around the world.
 The arbitrary cap on non-Minnesota grapes affects their ability to purchase grapes from such far-flung places as France and South America.
 However, under the Constitution, only the federal government, not Minnesota, has the power to regulate international trade.
 Therefore, the wineries also argue that Minnesota’s restriction violates the Foreign Commerce Clause, a parallel clause to the “domestic” Commerce Clause and interpreted very similarly, because it burdens their ability to engage in international commerce.
 Minnesota’s law is truly an affront to global free trade.

-A victory in this case will ensure that farm wineries—and entrepreneurs and consumers across Minnesota—can benefit from these constitutional guarantees.
+On August 31, 2020 the federal district court ruled for the plaintiffs.
+This victory will ensure that farm wineries—and entrepreneurs and consumers across Minnesota—can benefit from these constitutional guarantees.

 The Litigation Team